-12 Conclusion
+9 Conclusion

-An assessment of the construction noise and vibration effects has been undertaken for the Projects considering a reasonable worst case scenario.
-The predicted noise levels and effects are based on indicative information as provided by the Project team and any assessment conclusions should be confirmed at the time the CNVMP is prepared, taking account of the final equipment selections, methodology and receivers as they exist at the time of construction.
+An assessment of the construction noise and vibration effects has been undertaken for the Project considering a reasonable worst case scenario.
+The predicted noise levels and effects are based on indicative information as provided by the Project team and any assessment conclusions should be confirmed when the CNVMP is prepared, taking account of the final equipment selections, methodology and receivers as they exist at the time of construction.